reid47/redraw/README.md

 ## Bugs to fix

-- [ ] Pasting twice in a row leaves you in a weird state
 - [ ] Undo/redo buttons only become enabled/disabled on state changes (e.g. when you hover over the canvas), rather than on any pushUndo
 - [ ] On Edge/IE, pixels are blurry in the canvas (because CSS `image-rendering` doesn't work)

 ## Improvements to make

+- [ ] Use select tool to save part of canvas
 - [x] Allow save/export of canvas to file
   - [ ] Actually resize PNGs based on pixel scale
 - [ ] Custom colors/color palettes